Cuorips

 Seed Round in 2017

 Cuorips Inc. is a medical care company based in Chuo, Japan, with an additional office in Osaka.
-Founded in 2017, the company focuses on the research, development, and commercialization of iPS cell-derived cardiomyocyte sheets and various cell therapeutic products.
-Cuorips is involved in the manufacturing and sales of cellular and tissue-based products, as well as providing contract development and manufacturing services.
-The company aims to advance medical treatments through innovative cell products and therapies.
+Founded in 2017, it focuses on the research, development, and commercialization of iPS cell-derived cardiomyocyte sheets and various cell therapeutic products.
+The company offers manufacturing and sales of cellular and tissue-based products, along with contract development and manufacturing services.
+Cuorips aims to advance medical treatments through innovation in cell processing and therapeutic applications.

 Im Co.